justeat/JustBehave/CONTRIBUTING.md

 ﻿# Contributing to project_name

-♥ JustEat.Testing and want to get involved?
+♥ JustBehave and want to get involved?
 Great!
 There are plenty of ways you can help!

 If you find a bug, have a feature request or even want to contribute an enhancement or fix, please follow the below guidelines so that we can help you out and/or get your code merged quickly.